Statistical Monitoring of the Covariance Matrix in Multivariate Processes: A Literature Review: Other Relevant Topics

 \section{Other Relevant Topics}

-In this subsection, we briefly discuss some selected works on other topics relevant to the covariance matrix monitoring.
-This includes diagnostic approaches, Phase I analysis and robust methods among others. \begin{itemize} \item[] {\textbf{Interpretation of out-of-control signals}}
+In this section, we briefly discuss some selected work on other topics relevant to covariance matrix monitoring.
+This includes diagnostic approaches, non-parametric methods for Phase II, and Phase I analysis among others.